DevDiner/advanceNFT_manualWallet/README.md

 #### 1C: Workflow 1 - Standard Minting (User Pays Gas)

-1.  **Set Sale State:** In a **new terminal**, use the utility command:
+1.  **Set Sale State:** In a **new terminal**, use the utility command.
+This script is configured to automatically target your running `localhost` node.
     ```bash
     npm run sale:public
     ```
 2.  **Connect & Mint:**
-    *   Go to the dApp website and refresh.
+    *   Go to the dApp website and refresh (or click the new refresh button).
 The status should be "Public Sale Active".
     *   Click **"Connect Wallet"**.
     *   On the "Minter" page, click **"Generate Secure Secret"**.
     *   Click the **`Commit with MetaMask (0.01 ETH)`** button and **Confirm** in MetaMask.